QuantLet/SDA_2023_Rental_Prices/README.md

    Keep in mind that Nominatim API doesn't allow to perform more than 1 request per second (don't touch the time.sleep(1)) Make sure to remove the comment mark (#) on lines 40, 119 and 142 to save your datasets.

-4) Run Final_Group_1
+4) Download both Final_Project_Group_1 and Final_Project_Group_1_Functions to obtain Exploratory Data Analysis (EDA), Word Cloud, and Predictive models.

-Feel free to consulte quantinar.com to learn more about the technics used.
+Feel free to consult quantinar.com to learn more about the techniques used.
-Have fun !
+Have fun!